pace-neutrons/Horace/documentation/add/04_mpi_framework.md

  *'any','completed','pending','queued','init', 'starting','started','log', 'barrier','data','canceled','failed'*

 Where *any* is not a message but the name, related to the tag, referring to any message in the system.
 Not every messages are used by every framework.
 For example, `barrier` message is used by **MessagesFilebased** framework only, as other frameworks use MPI specific command `barrier` to achieve processes synchronization.

+There is agreement within the frameworks code, that 'any' message has tag -1.
+As Matlab MPI does not accepts negative tags, the Herbert framework tags are shifhted internaly to get valid Matlab tags and Matlab tags are shifted back at receive to get constitent Herbert framework tags.

 The messages which do not have defined message class are created as the instances of **aMessage** class with the specific message name.
 For example, messages, which identify task initialization process and the end of a task initialization are **aMessage** classes instances with the names *starting* and *started*.
 These messages are instantiated by calling **aMessage** class with the appropriate name, namely **aMessage(`starting`)**  or **aMessage(`started`)** while *log* message contains more advanced information about the progress of the job needs to be initialized by its own constructor **LogMessage(step,n\_steps,step\_time,add\_info)** (see the class documentation describing the log message parameters meaning).
 As the class for *log* message exist, log messages can not be instantiated by simply calling **aMessage('log')** class. **MESS\_NAMES** factory, called within **aMessage** class constructor, would throw error on such attempt.